MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 ### Chapter 3: The Curse of Knowledge

-It is difficult to imagine how other people don't know what you do.
+It's difficult to imagine what other people don't know.
 Related to it are: egocentrism, hindsight bias, false consensus, illusory transparency and mind-blindness.
+Imagine the reader helps, but not a lot.
+Avoid jargon and abbreviations.
+Use examples and explain terms with a handful of adjectives.
+Chunking: bundling data.
+M D P H D R S V P C E O I H O P into MD PHD RSVP CEO IHOP.
+Useful only if another person knows about the chunk.